krother/pandas_go_to_space/create_data_frames/README.rst

 Numpy makes it easy to create really huge DataFrames.
 The index and column names is totally optional, because consecutive numbers are used by default.

+Here is the quantum structure of tiny chocolate ice cream particle.
+It is in the subatomic size and too little to be tasty, but we thought it might be interesting to know.

 .. code:: python